-When intermittent F&ML is requested, and is based on a foreseeable schedule of planned medical treatment, the College reserves the right to temporarily transfer an employee to an available alternate job which has equivalent pay, benefits, and other terms and conditions, and which better accommodates recurring periods of leave than the employee's regular position.
+When intermittent Family and Medical Leave is requested, and is based on a foreseeable schedule of planned medical treatment, the College reserves the right to temporarily transfer an employee to an available alternate job which has equivalent pay, benefits, and other terms and conditions, and which better accommodates recurring periods of leave than the employee's regular position.

 Employees must make reasonable efforts to schedule leave for planned medical treatments so as not to unduly disrupt department and College operations.

 1. Notify Your Supervisor or Department Chair

 If an employee cannot work because of an illness or injury, including pregnancy - related disability, or other circumstance for which Family and Medical Leave may be granted, the employee or his/her designee must notify the supervisor or department chair in accordance with departmental policy (but no later than by the start of the work day on the first day absent, except in an emergency situation).
 The employee must provide as much advance notice of a known absence as is reasonable and practical.
 The employee must keep his/her supervisor or department chair informed of the expected duration of the absence.
 If the employee's medical condition prevents him/her from notifying the supervisor, someone acting on behalf of the employee must do so.

 2. Notify Human Resources

 When an employee expects to be absent from work or incapacitated for 4 or more days, the employee must notify Human Resources, no later than by the start of the work day on the first day absent.
 When an employee could not have foreseen the need for leave or duration of leave, the employee, or his/her designee, must notify Human Resources of the absence as soon as possible and prior to return from leave.
-An Application for Family & Medical Leave must be submitted to Human Resources promptly.
+An Application for Family and Medical Leave must be submitted to Human Resources promptly.
 If proper notice of the absence is not provided, leave may be denied or delayed.